lyndwyrm666/ros_opcua_communication/ros_opcua_impl_freeopcua/README.md

 ### Compiling of freeopcua library (Not needed - it is done automatically)

-#### Compile freeopcua under ROS2 Foxy

-In order to compile freeopcua under Foxy you need to merge [PR356](https://github.com/FreeOpcUa/freeopcua/pull/356) into the freeopuca submodule.

 This package implements bindings for freeopcua - Open Source C++ OPC-UA Server and Client Library.

 First you need to build FreeOpcUa with following commands (asume that you are in FreeOpcUa folder):